1 week, 5 days ago

 As mortgage consultants, we’re often asked about the tax deductions that may be available through owning a home.
 Before we list some of the tax benefits, it’s important to first explain what a tax deduction is.
 A tax deduction is simply a reduction in your taxable income.
 For example, if you made $75,000 in taxable income, a $10,000 tax deduction would reduce your taxable income to $65,000 ($75,000 - $10,000 = $65,000).
 If you were in the 25% tax bracket, a $10,000 tax deduction would result in a $2,500 tax savings ($10,000 * 0.25 = $2,500).
 The good news is that home ownership can provide some significant tax benefits.
 Here are some of the tax deductions that may be available.

 - Mortgage Interest Deduction.
-Each year the interest paid on your mortgage may be tax deductible up to $1 million in mortgage debt on a first or second home, if you're single or married filing jointly.
+Under the new tax laws that went into effect on January 1, 2018, the interest paid each year on your mortgage may be tax deductible up to $750,000 in mortgage dept incurred to purchase of improve a primary or second home, if you are single or married filing jointly.